ventus-ag/documentation/content/products/storage/integrated-s3-browser.md

 After these steps, the selected objects will be deleted in a few seconds.

-**Best practice for large datasets**
+💡 **Best practice for large datasets**

-💡 For buckets containing large datasets with numerous files, manually deleting objects one by one or even using multi-delete functionality can be time-consuming and inefficient.
+For buckets containing large datasets with numerous files, manually deleting objects one by one or even using multi-delete functionality can be time-consuming and inefficient.
 In such cases, the best practice is to use the **retention policy** feature, which provides automated cleanup functionality.

 The retention policy allows you to automatically and permanently remove files older than a specified number of days, making it ideal for managing large datasets that require regular cleanup.

-**Fast bucket cleanup technique**
+💡 **Fast bucket cleanup technique:**

 To quickly delete all files from a bucket with large amounts of data: